How to get better at data science

 - I also teach my own online courses, which will range in level from beginner to advanced.
 (Subscribe to my email newsletter to be notified when courses are announced.)

-- Some additional courses are listed in the Bonus Resources section of the course repository.
+- Some additional courses are listed in the Additional Resources section of the course repository.

 Here is just a tiny selection of books: